jason-c-daniels/Jcd.Threading/README.md

 # Jcd.Tasks

-A *netstandard2.0* library that provides a set of utility classes to help with some aspects of creating and managing `Task`s.
+A *netstandard2.0* library that provides utility classes to help with creating and managing unstarted `Task`s.

 Read the API docs carefully.

-## Main Classes
+## Types Provided.
-* There are three main classes provided.
+* The main types provided are:
+  * `BlockingTaskProcessor` a Task-consumer in a Producer-Consumer model that starts tasks one at a time and waits for their completion before executing the next task.
+  * `SynchronizedValue` a more flexible and CLS compliant re-imagining of `Interlocked`.
+  * `TaskExtensions` some simple task extension methods for working with unstarted tasks.
   * `UnstartedTask` a static factory class for creating unstarted tasks.
-  * `SynchronizedValue` a more flexible and CLS compliant re-imagination of `Interlocked`.
-  * `AsyncSerialCommandProcessor` a Task-consumer in a Producer-Consumer model that starts tasks one at a time and waits for their completion before executing the next task.

 ## Examples
 See [EXAMPLES.md](./EXAMPLES.md) for detailed examples.